agmeadows/Pewlett-Hackard-Analysis/README.md

  Below is a breakdown of the number of eligible employees for them mentorship program based on title:<br>
  ![Retiring_Titles](./Resources/mentorship_eligibility_bytitle.PNG)

  Across the organization, there are not enough eligigle employees to mentor staff to replace the outgoing staff.
-THis can be shown by calculating the number of employees a mentor would need to train using data from the above two tables:<br>
+This can be shown by calculating the number of employees a mentor would need to train using data from the above two tables:<br>

  ![Retiring_Titles](./Resources/num_totrain.PNG)